Federal Corner

 The Federal Corner is an initiative of the Florida Chamber under the Small Business Council and the Litigation & Regulatory Reform Center that tracks and engages in federal rules out of Washington, D.C., that may be problematic for Florida businesses.

-Occupation Safety and Health Administration Heat Rule (Published in Federal Register; Florida Chamber Submitted Comments)
+Occupational Safety and Health Administration Heat Rule (Pending; Florida Chamber Submitted Comments)

 In response to the Occupational Safety and Health Administration (OSHA) proposed rule on heat illness and injury in the workplace, the Florida Chamber of Commerce and Florida Chamber Leadership Cabinet submitted formal comments on behalf of Florida businesses.
 The major concerns include an estimated $10 billion in increased compliance costs annually, the unintended consequences of a blanket one-size-fits-all approach as opposed to site-specific, business-led solutions, and the outsized impact on Florida’s key economic sectors.

-With the change in administration, it’s expected that OSHA’s proposed heat safety rule may be scaled back or delayed.
+With the change in administration, it is expected that OSHA’s proposed heat safety rule may be scaled back or delayed.
 Regardless of outcome, the Florida Chamber Safety Council will continue to lead on heat safety in the workplace, providing free resources to businesses found on the heat stress prevention platform.

-U.S. Treasury Benefit Ownership Information Reporting Rule (Invalidated by Federal Court)
+U.S. Treasury Beneficial Ownership Information Reporting Rule (U.S. Treasury Suspending Enforcement)

-unconstitutional.
-Under FinCEN’s proposed rule, local businesses and their beneficial owners – the individuals who own or control the company – would have been required to report information about themselves to the U.S. Treasury.
-The rule aimed to fight against illegal financial activities like money laundering and terrorist financing but came with increased reporting and compliance costs for businesses.
+Under FinCEN’s proposed rule, local businesses and their beneficial owners – the individuals who own or control the company – would have been required to report ownership and company specific information to the U.S. Treasury.
+The proposed rule aimed to fight against illegal financial activities like money laundering and terrorist financing but came with increased reporting and compliance costs for businesses.

 Basel III Endgame Rule (Federal Reserve in Process of Making Changes, Re-Proposing)